life-science-protocols/protbot/scenarios_western_blot.md

 - 00_R_objects
   - save R objects for (possible) future use
 - 01_input_data
-  - a copy of `input_table.csv`
+  - a copy of `input_sample_table.csv`
 - 02_data_analysis
   - copy `rmd` of `scenario01` from package and runs it
 - 03_output_data
   - the `output_table.csv`
 - 04_output_plots
   - calibration curve
-  - bar plot with quantification
+  - bar plot with quantified protein
 - 05_output_pdf
   - export rmd as pdf/html